A few weeks ago I shared a little bit more about chronic inflammation and how I deal with living with autoimmune diseases and chronic illnesses.

 Fatty Fish recipes to check out:

-A potent anti-inflammatory that exhibits over 150 potentially therapeutic activities, including antimicrobial activity as well as potent anti-cancer properties, turmeric is the star ingredient in Ivy’s Golden Milk Chai Latte recipe.
+A star on our anti-inflammatory list of foods is this potent anti-inflammatory supplement that exhibits over 150 potentially therapeutic activities, including antimicrobial activity as well as potent anti-cancer properties, turmeric is the star ingredient in our Milk Chai Latte recipe.

 Turmeric recipes to check out: